ARRIVE CAIRO, EGYPT

 Cruise to Aswan and proceed to vast granite quarries and the site of the Unfinished Obelisk.
 Then, ride by motorized boat to the island of Agilika and its Philae Temple — among the ancient structures that were dismantled and painstakingly reassembled when the Aswan High Dam was constructed.
 Enjoy lunch followed by a session of henna hand painting for the kids.
 Later, weather permitting, Ride Like a Local around the Aswan islands in a felucca.

 Fly to Abu Simbel, where you visit the commanding twin temples of Ramses II and his wife, Queen Nefertari.
 The former’s façade is dominated by four statues of the pharaoh, each nearly 70 feet tall.
-Perhaps even more impressive, this entire site was moved here brick by brick to save it from the floodwaters caused by the Aswan High Dam.
-Return to Cairo this afternoon.
+Perhaps even more impressive, this entire site was moved here brick by brick to save it from floodwaters caused by the construction of the Aswan High Dam.
+Completed in 1970, the dam was built to improve irrigation and generate hydroelectricity for the surrounding region.
+This afternoon, return to Cairo.

 Drive to the necropolis of Sakkara to view the famous Step Pyramid of Djoser, the oldest of Egypt’s pyramids.
 After lunch, enjoy woodworking and pottery workshops offered at Fagnoon Arts & Crafts Center.
 Tonight, gather for a farewell dinner.